root-z/AES_cryptol/README.md

 As mentioned in the report, some properties can not be proved in a feasiable amount of time.

+When you are done, use the ":q" command to exit cryptol.

 Please note that this program is developed and tested using Cryptol 2.2.6 on Ubuntu 16.04 (obtained through apt-get).
 It is possible that the program would not function on other platforms.
 If you run into any trouble running it